Reza Aslan: Religious views

 Aslan was born into a Twelver Shia Muslim family.
 He converted to evangelical Christianity at the age of 15, and converted back to Islam the summer before attending Harvard.
+Aslan completed his Harvard degree in 1999.
 In 2005, The Guardian called him "a Shia by persuasion".
 In a 2013 interview with WNYC host Brian Lehrer, Aslan said: "I'm definitely a Muslim and Sufism is the tradition within Islam that I most closely adhere to."
 In a 2013 article in The Washington Post, Aslan stated: "It's not [that] I think Islam is correct and Christianity is incorrect.
 It's that all religions are nothing more than a language made up of symbols and metaphors to help an individual explain faith."
 In 2014, in an interview with Cenk Uygur of The Young Turks, Aslan described Islam as:

 a man-made institution.
 It's a set of symbols and metaphors that provides a language for which to express what is inexpressible, and that is faith.
 It's symbols and metaphors that I prefer, but it's not more right or more wrong than any other symbols and metaphors.
-It's a language, that's all it is.
+It's a language; that's all it is.

 Career

 Writing

-Aslan has published four books, edited two anthologies and writes frequently for different media outlets.
+Aslan has published four books, edited two anthologies, and frequently writes for different media outlets.